tiberiuzuld/angular-gridster2/README.md

 ##### Note: The gridster will take all the available space from the parent.
 It will not size depending on content.
 The parent of the component needs to have a size.

-### Load dynamic components inside the `gridster-item`

-You can load dynamic components in Angular4+ with the help of [`ng-dynamic-component` library](https://www.npmjs.com/package/ng-dynamic-component)

 ### Having iFrame in widgets content
 iFrames can interfere with drag/resize of widgets.
 For a workaround please read [this issue #233](https://github.com/tiberiuzuld/angular-gridster2/issues/233)